prioritizr/surveyvoi/README.md

 Installation
 ------------

 The *surveyvoi R* package has several dependencies that must first be installed before you can install this package.
-Specifically, you will first need to install the [Gurobi optimization suite](http://www.gurobi.com/), [*gurobi R* package](https://www.gurobi.com/documentation/8.1/refman/r_api_overview.html), and Intel Math Kernel Library [(Intel MKL)](https://software.intel.com/en-us/mkl).
-For instructions on installing *Gurobi* software, please refer to [this installation guide](https://CRAN.R-project.org/package=prioritizr/vignettes/gurobi_installation.html).
-Please note that package is configured to assume that you have installed *Gurobi* version 9.0.1.
-If you have a different version of *Gurobi*, please edit the `gurobi90` compilation flag specified in the `PKG_LIBS` variable within the `src/Makevars` file.
+Specifically, you will first need to install the Intel Math Kernel Library [(Intel MKL)](https://software.intel.com/en-us/mkl).
 For instructions on installing the Intel Math Kernel Library, please refer to the following bash commands (based on a [blog post by Dirk Eddelbuettel](http://dirk.eddelbuettel.com/blog/2018/04/15/)):

 ``` bash
 cd /tmp